Pulse oximeter with a photodiode – Truth or false?

 Summary of the optical pulse meter

 The measurement of heart rate using optical technology is a great solution to measure heart rate around the clock.
-Without a belt, we can determine the resting heart rate is as well as what our pulse is when we are exercising at the same load.
+Without a belt, we can determine the resting heart rate as well as what our pulse is when we are exercising at the same load.
 However, we should be aware that this isn’t the most accurate method to measure, the accuracy of which is affected by many variables, many of which are out of our control.
-It’s also not a matter of “weak” sensors, but of the measurement method itself, which can be easy to alter.
+It’s also not a matter of “weak” sensors but of the measurement method itself, which can be easy to alter.

 Related articles